Knowledge of natural homemade insecticides will go a long way towards the goal of producing non-toxic, healthy vegetables.

 Garlic Blast – Insecticide Or Repellant?

-Take 2 bulbs of garlic – throw them in a blender and turn them into puree with a tiny bit of water.
+This is an awesome homemade spray.
+Take 2 bulbs of garlic – throw them in a blender and turn them into a puree with a tiny bit of water.
 Take the mix and dump it into a quart of water.
 Let it sit overnight.
 Strain it.
-Then add a teaspoon of liquid soap.
+Then add a teaspoon of liquid detergent.
 Shake well.
 Then take 1 cup of the mix and add it to 1 quart of water.
 Spray it over your plants.

-Nobody is quite sure whether garlic kills insects or whether they just hate the smell and leave.
+Nobody is quite sure whether garlic spray kills insects or whether they just hate the smell and leave.
 But who cares?
-The results for your garden are the same.
+The results for your garden are the same and this homemade insecticide leaves affected plants clear with just a few drops of garlic!

 A Bit Of Everything – All Out Insecticide